Off-shell phase diagram of BPS black holes in AdS$_5$: Conclusions

 \section{Conclusions}

-In this work, with an intention to strengthen the connection between the gravitational thermodynamics of black holes in AdS$_5$ and boundary CFT, we studied an off-shell free energy of black holes and proposed a phenomenological effective potential in the boundary.
-The effective potential for the boundary CFT obtained this way at strong coupling in the CFT, and at finite temperature and chemical potential, yields the various equilibrium phases one expects from the AdS/CFT correspondence.
-The results were then extended with the inclusion of four-derivative corrections in the action and their effect on the phase structure was investigated in various limit cases of the electric potential and angular velocity. \\
+In this work, we proposed novel connections between the gravitational thermodynamics of supersymmetric black holes in AdS$_5$ and boundary CFT using off-shell methods.
+We constructed the off-shell free energy of black holes and obtained the phenomenological effective potentials in the dual field theory.
+The effective potential for the boundary CFT obtained this way at strong coupling, and at finite temperature and chemical potential, yields the various equilibrium phases one expects from the AdS/CFT correspondence.
+The results were then extended with the inclusion of four-derivative corrections in the action and their effect on the phase structure was investigated in various limiting cases of the electric potential and angular velocity.
+Following the usual lore~\cite{Cassani_2022,Bobev_2022}, the changes to the thermodynamic quantities and the off-shell free energy were calculated by evaluating the effect of four derivative terms on the two-derivative solution.
+Owing to the presence of several higher derivative couplings, the modifications to the phase structure following from the four derivative terms was only studied qualitatively, in certain small ranges of the couplings.
+It would be nice to perform an exhaustive analysis. \\

-We extended the proposal of BPS phase structure in~\cite{Ezroura:2021vrt}, by constructing the off-shell BPS phase diagram, which shows remarkable resembles with the AdS Schwarzschild thermodynamics.
+We extended the proposal of BPS phase structure in~\cite{Choi:2018vbz,Choi:2018hmj,Ezroura:2021vrt}, by constructing the off-shell BPS phase diagram, which shows remarkable resembles with the AdS Schwarzschild thermodynamics.
+The off-shell construction for the BPS case is new and allows us to extract certain thermodynamic quantities, which might give further insights into microscopic physics.
 The BPS phase diagram is given in terms of an off-shell BPS free energy which is a function of the parameter ``$a$" and ``BPS temperature $\tau$", which is constructed from a certain combination of potentials.
 We showed that, the four-derivative corrections in the action, shift the phase diagram of BPS black holes, and in particular, modify the asymptotic structure of the small black hole branch, which still agrees with the asymptotic structure of AdS Schwarzschild phase diagram (in the small black hole limit).
 The asymptotic structure of large black hole branch of AdS Schwarzschild black holes as well as BPS black holes remain unchanged by four-derivative corrections and continue to disagree, revealing some differences.
 We followed this up by making a proposal for a phenomenological boundary effective potential dual to BPS black holes, which shows confinement-deconfinement like transition at a ``critical temperature" and captures the phases of gauge theory in the BPS limit. \\